zendrix396/SocialKart/README.md

 ##  About

-SocialKart is an innovative AI-powered solution developed for Amazon Sambhav 2024 Hackathon that automatically converts social media content into professional Amazon product listings.
+SocialKart is an innovative AI-powered solution that automatically converts social media content into professional Amazon product listings.
 Built by Team LegionVanguard, it streamlines the e-commerce content creation process.

 ##  Problem Statement